 Awareness or lack of it, is an insufficient approach to a well designed Restriction.
-A better outcome will come if I’ll be agnostic to it, to choose not to choose Compute and to remain open to that optional future.
+A better outcome will come if I’ll be agnostic to it, to choose not to choose Compute, to remain open to an optional future.
 That’s not a new approach, it is The Open Closed Principle of software engineering’s SOLID principles: “Software entities should be open for extension, but closed for modification”.

 So, as long as no one implements an extension for Servers, others would be Restricted from using it.
-You can’t use something that does not exist yet.
+You can’t use something that does not yet exist.
 I’m both handcuffing everyone, and giving them the keys to freedom.
 If I code nothing, it can not become a Blockage.
 There would be nothing to remove.

-Generally speaking, it would be extremely beneficial to Restrict others from causing future inefficiencies.
+Generally speaking, it would be extremely beneficial to Restrict others from creating future inefficiencies.
 Either by adding one to the code or the design.
 Specifically, to prevent other engineers from writing inefficient code.

 A Restriction that can be easily lifted off is problematic.
 Everyone can just easily remove them and do whatever they want without any consideration to inefficiency or consequences.
 They are not at fault, they are simply unaware of it.
 Which is exactly what speeds up the evolution process towards a Monolith and creates more future inefficiencies.

-A too tight Restriction would give no option for any other engineer to move a little, which is needed.
+A too tight Restriction would give no space for any other engineer to move a little, which they need.
 It could eventually lead another to fail in fulfilling a business goal, or it would just make it take too damn long.
 If that happens, a Restriction has become a Blockage.
 Probably the worst one possible, because it was intentionally designed not to be easily removed.